MrAdkhambek/GSA/README.md

 Plan:
 - [ ] - Check argument Serializable or Parcelable
 - [ ] - Check default argument Serializable or Parcelable
+- [ ] - Check fragment have empty constructor
 - [ ] - Generate one class for Fragment all arguments
 - [ ] - Group navigator